15 free St. Patrick’s Day coloring pages to download now

 10. Leprechaun holding a shamrock coloring page

-Thanks to Primary Games, this leprechaun and shamrock coloring page can be downloaded free of charge.
-The coloring sheet shows a happy leprechaun tossed in a suit and top hat holding a shamrock—there’s so much room for creative expression.
+Thanks to Primary Games, this leprechaun and shamrock coloring page can be downloaded for free.
+The coloring sheet shows a happy leprechaun dressed in a suit and top hat, holding a shamrock—there’s so much room for creative expression.

 A version of this post was published March 8, 2022.
 It has been updated.